What Is the Difference Between Procurement and Sourcing?

 - Purchase requisition: Before items can be acquired, a procurement manager will create a request and send it to the purchasing or finance department.
 A form or electronic document lays out what will be ordered and why.

 - Purchase request review: The procurement and finance team will review the requisition and either reject or accept it.
-If approved, a purchase requisition becomes a purchase order.
+If approved by the finance team, a purchase requisition becomes a purchase order.
 If rejected, the requester will receive justification and may have the opportunity to adjust the request.

 - Budget approval: In corporate settings, an approved purchase order will go to an accountant or accounting department for budget approval.
 Smaller businesses may incorporate this step into the purchase request review.